-On pipeline systems where fault modes can constitute an environmental or safety hazard, cf. Section 46, inspections shall be carried out to map potential fault modes in the pipeline system.
-Parts of the pipeline system where the lay condition or other considerations can result in high loads, shall also be checked.
+On pipeline systems where fault modes may constitute an environmental or safety hazard, cf. Section 46, inspections shall be carried out to monitor potential fault modes that may affect the integrity of the pipeline system.

-The first inspection shall be performed after the maintenance programme as mentioned in Section 47, but no later than two years after the system has been put into operation.
+The first inspection shall be performed after the maintenance programme as mentioned in Section 47.
+The timing shall be based on the risk assessments performed, cf. Section 46.